"Hold on, guys," Havok said, holding up one hand as a robotic attacker crashed to the ground behind his turbocycle, "Lemme catch my breath."

 The smoke completely enveloped the monolith, and the light ceased.
 Then the smoke cleared almost immediately, and the monolith was gone.

 MACRON was gone too.
-They could see each other again, but there wasn't an agent in sight.
+The heroes could see each other again, but there wasn't an agent in sight.
 Blue Shooter caught a glimpse of a MALAV's thruster glow on the edge of the horizon, but that was all.
 "How long were we out?" he asked.

 Brick One took inventory of his bricklike body, just to be sure everything was still intact.
 "You all saw that too?"